 Speaking up and sharing my own story and the stories of other women turned Running in Triangles into a beacon of light for those women who were lost and suffering in the darkness.

-Over the past year, I’ve had the chance to connect and interact with so many women who have had or are currently suffering from postpartum depression and other maternal mental health disorders.
+Over the past couple years, I’ve had the chance to connect and interact with so many women who have had or are currently suffering from postpartum depression and other maternal mental health disorders.

 One thing that so many of them had in common was the fact that they stayed silent for so much longer than they should have.
 And there are so many more than 9 reasons why these women chose not to speak up about what they were feeling…